Pavan-1997/GitHub_API_Shell/README.md

 # GitHub using API writtten in Shell Scripting

-## In this Project we will be listing the users that have permission to a repository in a GitHub account
+## In this Project we will be listing the users that have permission to a repository in a GitHub account using Shell Scripting

 Shell Script to retrieve information from GitHub using GitHub Token, Username and REST API expression